filipekgregorio/repository-iterator/README.md

         ./main.sh --all
         ```

     - Alternatively, you can iterate through specific projects by specifying their keys from the `repositories.json` file.
-For example, to iterate through the "rep1" and "rep2" projects, run:
+For example, to iterate through the "lb" and "eole" projects, run:

         ```bash
-        ./main.sh --rep1 --rep2
+        ./main.sh --lb --eole
         ```

     Ensure to run these commands within the project directory where you wish to perform iterations.